Healthdirect Free Australian health advice you can count on.

 • Treatment and survival rates for breast cancer have improved over recent decades.

-• Cancer can affect you — and those close to you — emotionally.
-Connecting with support services can help you to deal with these challenges.
+• Cancer can also affect people close to you — your support people can also connect with services to help them deal with any challenges.

-• Continuing to work can help provide a sense of normality.
-Be realistic about what you can achieve alongside treatment.
+• Continuing to work can help provide a sense of normality, but be realistic about what you can achieve during treatment.

-What are the physical changes that can occur during and after breast cancer?
+What physical changes might happen during and after breast cancer?

 Changes to body shape